PreethiAnanthBabu/Aws-Solution-Architect-Labs/Route 53/Lab3_Latency Based Routing Policy.md

 > Aws Console > Route 53 > Add record 1(select latency based policy and select the region where instance 1 is created)
 > Add record 2(select latency based policy and select the region where instance 2 is created)
 > Add record 3(select latency based policy and select the region where instance 3 is created)
-> copy the domain name and paste in browser > Now we can see output from any one o the region based on latency
+> copy the domain name and paste in browser > Now we can see output from any one oF the region based on latency